timtadh/hackthology/hackthology/content/blog/exceptions-for-go.md

-Rethrow will chain the Throwable `t` with the new `*Error` created such that if/when the exception reaches the top level you know exactly how it was created and where it was rethrown.
+Rethrow will chain the Throwable `t` with the new `*Error` created such that if/when the exception reaches the top level you know exactly how it was created and where it was re-thrown.

 #### Throwing Errors